tasmia008/Gemma-Chatbot-using-Ollama/README.md

 docs = [WebBaseLoader(url).load() for url in urls] docs_list = [item for sublist in docs for item in sublist]
-2. Split Data into Chunks
+##2.
+Split Data into Chunks
 The CharacterTextSplitter class is used to split the text into chunks of 7500 characters with an overlap of 100 characters.

-python
-Copy code
 from langchain.text_splitter import CharacterTextSplitter

 text_splitter = CharacterTextSplitter.from_tiktoken_encoder(chunk_size=7500, chunk_overlap=100)
 doc_splits = text_splitter.split_documents(docs_list)
-3. Convert Documents to Embeddings and Store Them
+##3.
+Convert Documents to Embeddings and Store Them
 The text chunks are converted to embeddings using the Ollama model and stored in a Chroma vector store.

-python
-Copy code
 from langchain_community.vectorstores import chroma from langchain_community import embeddings